7 Steps for Getting Out of Your Comfort Zone

 So, in this post we’re going to talk about your comfort zone.
 Specifically, I’ll give you seven steps you can use to push those self-created boundaries of what you think is possible.

-Before we get to these seven steps, let’s define comfort zone and how this concept is holding back many people
+Before we get to these seven steps to getting out of your comfort zone, let’s define the term "comfort zone" and how this concept can hold back many people.

 For instance, let’s say you just started a new sales job.
 Probably there are certain aspects of this job that you feel comfortable doing.
 Like talking to individual co-workers or clients.